How to Choose a Foster Care Agency in Victoria Without Regret

 FAQ

 Does it matter which CSO I choose if DFFH makes all the real decisions?
-DFFH retains statutory authority over placement decisions, child protection actions, and court matters.
-But your CSO manages your day-to-day support, advocates for your household in DFFH decision-making, arranges your placements within DFFH's framework, and provides the respite and crisis support that determines whether you remain a carer.
+DFFH retains statutory authority over most placement decisions, child protection actions, and court matters, while authorised Aboriginal Community Controlled Organisations can hold responsibility under ACAC.
+Your CSO usually manages your day-to-day support, advocates for your household in DFFH decision-making, arranges your placements within DFFH's framework, and provides the respite and crisis support that determines whether you remain a carer.
 The CSO relationship matters enormously.

 What if no CSO serves my specific area?
 Some parts of regional Victoria have gaps in CSO service coverage.
 In those cases, Fostering Connections can identify which accredited organisation is closest or which has a mandate to cover your area.
 DFFH regional offices can also provide guidance on which CSOs operate in specific catchments.